Qui me amat, amet et canem meum

 By the time Max was a couple of years old we had established a morning ritual.
 Whenever Max decided it was time to get up, he would begin to stir restlessly, pausing every few seconds to see if there was any response from me.
 If there wasn’t, he would station himself next to the bed and stare at me.
 Usually I pretended not to notice, and so he would have no choice but to escalate.
 First he’d make a kind of low, throat-clearing sound, the canine equivalent of a gentle nudge.
 A few repetitions of this would usually get me stirring some, and so, sensing progress, Max would take it up a notch.
 So he would start in with this peculiar “uff” sound, not really all that demanding but also rather hard to ignore.
 If it really wasn’t time to get up, I’d say “not yet”–usually once would suffice–and Max would, with an exaggerated show of reluctance, settle down again with a disappointed sigh.
 But even the faintest sign of acquiescence at this point would send Max full on into the happy snappy dance, and so I would more or less have to throw in the towel and get up.

 To my chagrin, Max became a prodigious hunter of squirrels.
 For a large dog, he was amazingly fast and agile.
 He could also be very stealthy and cunning.
 I once watched him stalk a squirrel browsing, unaware, in a far corner of the back yard.
 From a distance of maybe 40 feet, he got into a position that placed a tree between himself and the squirrel, the better to preserve surprise.
 He then hunched way down, belly to the ground, and slowly, laboriously crept into position, striking only at the last second.
 I watched from the living room, transfixed.
 Not wishing to see the poor squirrel get eaten, I shouted and waved my arms at the last second, just as Max bounded around the tree for the kill.
 The squirrel leaped into the air and shrieked, ran randomly about for a few seconds, but managed to get away.
 Others were less fortunate.
-Often I would come home to find their carcasses in the entry hallway, placed there, no doubt, as an offering.
+Often I would come home to find their carcasses in the entry hallway, placed there, I suppose, as an offering.
 As gently as I could, I would express disapproval, knowing that Max had only been trying to please me.
 Each time he would get a stricken look, lower his ears and go flat on the ground when he realized that I was upset.

 Eventually, time worked in the squirrels’ favor.
 As he got older, Max developed the hip and joint problems that commonly plague larger dogs.
 I first became aware of it when I saw him try, and fail, to jump up onto my bed one day.
 It was probably his first such failure.
 I will never forget the look of surprise, mixed with maybe a little fear, that crossed his face.
 His next attempt succeeded, barely, but the incident still affected him.
 He was despondent for days after and I had to work to cheer him up.
 Truth to tell, it affected me, too, because I knew what it portended.
 After a few more failures, Max quit trying.
 He started needing a little help to get into the truck.
 Then he started needing a lot of help.
 Eventually we switched to riding in my rather low-slung car instead.